rjaskovikas/metaclerk/README.md

 1. Install and setup Java 8 JDK.
 2. Install and setup Maven.
 I am using maven version 3.0.4 for this project.
 You can use different version if you wish.
 3. Clone *metaclerk* project to your computer from GitHub using URL: https://github.com/rjaskovikas/metaclerk.git.
-Directory where you cloned *metaclerk* source I will call *<metaclerk-src-dir>* in following description.
+Directory where you cloned *metaclerk* source I will call *&lt;metaclerk-src-dir&gt;* in following description.
-4. Download Oracle JDBC driver version 11.2.0.4 ([link to: ojdbc6.jar](http://www.oracle.com/technetwork/apps-tech/jdbc-112010-090769.html)) and copy downloaded ojdbc6.jar file to *<metaclerk-src-dir>/libs-to-install* directory.
+4. Download Oracle JDBC driver version 11.2.0.4 ([link to: ojdbc6.jar](http://www.oracle.com/technetwork/apps-tech/jdbc-112010-090769.html)) and copy downloaded ojdbc6.jar file to *&lt;metaclerk-src-dir&gt;/libs-to-install* directory.
-5. Open terminal in linux or command prompt in windows and go to *<metaclerk-src-dir>/libs-to-install* directory.
+5. Open terminal in linux or command prompt in windows and go to *&lt;metaclerk-src-dir&gt;/libs-to-install* directory.
 Execute *install* script.
 This should install Oracle JDBC driver in local maven repository.
-6. Using the same terminal go to *<metaclerk-src-dir>* and execute "*mvn package*" command.
+6. Using the same terminal go to *&lt;metaclerk-src-dir&gt;* and execute "*mvn package*" command.
-7. Go to *<metaclerk-src-dir>/executable* directory and execute *metaclerk* command.
+7. Go to *&lt;metaclerk-src-dir&gt;/executable* directory and execute *metaclerk* command.
 You should get output similar to this:

 ```bash
 C:\metaclerk\executable>metaclerk